maxtremblay/sparse-binary-matrix/README.md

 ## Quick start

-To instantiate a matrix, you need to specify the number of columns as well as the position of 1 in each rows.
+To instanciate a matrix, you need to specify the number of columns as well as the position of 1 in each rows.

 ```rust